maize-genetics/phg_v2/docs/build_and_load.md

   output/annotated/LineB.fa
   ```
   Here, I am planning on aligning two genomes called `LineA` and
   `LineB`.
-Since these are located in a subdirectory called `output/annotated/`
+Since these are created with the `annotate-fastas` command
+  and the output is located in a subdirectory called
-  relative to my working directory, I will also add that to the path.
+  `output/annotated/` relative to my working directory, I will also

-  The input assemblies should be the assemblies updated/renamed via the `annotate-fastas` command.
+  add that to the path.

 * `-o` - The name of the directory for the alignment outputs.